EricOnasis/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Hidden files Displays all content in the current directory
 5. I love numbers  Displays directory contents in long format with user and group IDs in numerics
 6. Welcome Creates a directory in tmp
+7. Betty in my first directory Moves the Betty file